Which Safety Glasses Should I Use For Glass Working?

 The sharing of knowledge underpinned the ethos of this festival, not least for us as we got a chance to see how our glasses are used by glass workers and what they wanted, hated and loved in a pair of safety glasses for glassworking.
-The sponsor table was visited by both old hand and newbie alike telling us what they wanted and needed from their glasses while they worked and the artists got a chance to try on different styles and lenses, giving us vital feedback on the range.
+The sponsor table was visited by both old hand and newbie alike telling us what they wanted and needed from their Safety Glasses For Glassblowing while they worked and the artists got a chance to try on different styles and lenses, giving us vital feedback on the range.

 All of these dangers should be considered before you purchase a pair of safety glasses for working with glass.

 Unfortunately, many take up glass working without considering these dangers and believe that a pair of clear safety goggles or glasses can protect the eyes or worse still a pair of sunglasses!
 Neither of these options should be used when working with glass – clear glasses do not protect you from IR or UV light and sunglasses allow the pupil to open wider which can actually let in more IR light and cause more lasting damage.